ministryofjustice/laa-apply-for-legal-aid/README.md

 ### UAT Deployments

-**NOTE: Until an automated process is put in place to deal with this issue, once a branch has been merged into master or deleted, for which there's an associated release, the following commands should be executed to ensure those releases are deleted, as they're no longer necessary:**
+UAT deployments are automatically created and deleted as part of the Circle CI process.
+Once a pull request has been created on GitHub, Circle CI will create a deployment under the new branch name.
+Once the branch has been merged with `master` the UAT deployment is deleted as part of the Circle CI process to deploy production.

+In some cases a deployed branch will not be merged with `master` in which case the following commands can be used to manually delete the UAT deployment:

 ```
 # list the availables releases: